gfx-labs/compound-hardhat/plugin/README.md

 - test all existing scenarios and make sure that they run (progress 0/???)
 - switch the printer to use the hardhat error printer and related
 - fix that weird promise{thing} that is appearing whenever i send a command im sorry :(
+- go through all the jsonrpc because im pretty sure some of it is wrong and not updated either